ibm-cds-labs/simple-data-pipe-connector-template-with-service-dependency/README.md

 This connector requires the [Watson Tone Analyzer service](https://console.ng.bluemix.net/catalog/services/tone-analyzer) in IBM Bluemix to be bound to the Simple Data Pipe application.

 [Provision and bind](https://github.com/ibm-cds-labs/simple-data-pipe/wiki/Provision-and-bind-a-service-instance-in-Bluemix) a _Watson Tone Analyzer service_ instance.
-If you're using Cloud Foundry, do so by running the following commands:
+If you're using the Cloud Foundry command line interface, do so by running the following commands:

 ````
   $ cf create-service tone_analyzer beta "tone analyzer"